wtchu8/wtchu8.github.io/aboutme.md

 subtitle:
 ---

-I am a Data Scientist at the National Institute of Allergy and Infectious Diseases.
+I am a Data Scientist at the National Institute of Allergy and Infectious Diseases (NIAID).
 My research focus is at the intersection of medical imaging, artificial intelligence, and infectious diseases.
+Check out the [team's webpage](https://www.niaid.nih.gov/research/artificial-intelligence-integrated-research-facility-fort-detrick) for more details.

 - 🔭 I’m currently working on a MONAI/PyTorch workflow for deep learning organ/tissue segmentation of chest CT images
 - 🌱 I’m currently learning how to tune self-supervised tasks to improve deep learning organ/tissue segmentation using unlabeled CT scans